 "Children as young as 10 can still be found guilty of a criminal offence, prosecuted, convicted, and sentenced across Australia.
 Life Without Barriers says this is an alarming and serious problem, particularly for children in out-of-home care.
 The agency joined the campaign to #raisetheage of criminal responsibility to a minimum of 14 years."

 Chief Executive Claire Robbs says Life Without Barriers provides support to thousands of children in child protection and knows that children in out-of-home care are more likely to have interactions with the criminal justice system despite already being one of the most vulnerable groups in society.

 “Incarcerating children is counterproductive to our future society, and it does not work.
 It has been proven to entrench offending, or at best, achieve no reduction in the rate or severity of future offending,” Robbs said.

 “Instead of imprisoning young children and punishing them through traditional measures, we need to have services that are compassionate, adequately resourced and trauma-informed.
 We can do much better than prison for little children.”

-Statistics from the Australian Institute of Health and Welfare show that children who receive child protection services, are nine times more likely to come into contact with the youth justice system, and Aboriginal and Torres Strait Islander children are 17 times more likely to be involved in both child protection and youth justice.
+Statistics from the Australian Institute of Health and Welfare show that merely raising the age to 12 would make little impact on the system with less than 12% of children jailed nationally being under the age of 12.
+Furthermore, children who receive child protection services, are nine times more likely to come into contact with the youth justice system, and Aboriginal and Torres Strait Islander children are 17 times more likely to be involved in both child protection and youth justice.